Guidance

 SHSM Applications consist of more than one part.
 Please make sure you complete all of the items listed beside your selected SHSM.

-- SHSM - Business (AIME) SHSM Application & Cooperative Education Application (Google Form)
+- SHSM - Business (AIME) SHSM Application & Cooperative Education Application

 - SHSM - Environment SHSM ApplicationCooperative Education Application & Outdoor Pursuits Application (Google Forms)